 - The requestor, usually the proposed manager, initiates the process by submitting a formal delegation or redelegation request.
-The requestor is the main party ICANN interacts with throughout the request, and is responsible for collecting much of the materials required to process the request.
+The requestor is the main party we interact with throughout the request, and is responsible for collecting much of the materials required to process the request.

 - The proposed manager is an organisation to which delegated responsibility for the ccTLD is sought.
 This organisation must demonstrate it understands and can meet its obligations as a trustee for the domain on behalf of the national and global Internet communities.
 The term manager is synonymous with other terms, such as Sponsoring Organization and operator, which have been used in other documentation.
 In this document, we have standardized on manager.

 - Significant stakeholders are those parties that benefit from the operation of the ccTLD, and their opinions are important in assessing the public interest aspects of a request.

 - The respective government is consulted to indicate either support or non-objection for the delegation or redelegation request.
 As a country-code represents the name of either a country or territory, the government is an important stakeholder in how the domain should be managed.